-I decorations
+· · ·

+Internal joinery and kitchen fittings

 Repair category: 1

+Notes: The internal joinery is generally in keeping with the age and type of property and is in a condition consistent with age.

+The kitchen units are of a modern type and appeared in a condition consistent with their age and purpose.

+Chimne y breasts and fireplaces

+Repair category: 1

+Notes: Blocked fireplace should be vented to prevent condensation and/ or dampness developing.

+Internal decorations

+Repair category: 1

 Notes: Adequate condition.

 Cellars

 Repair category: Not applicable.

 Notes: Not applicable.

-Electric
+Electrici ty

 Repair category: 2

-Notes: The electrical system is on mixed lines and as such we recommend that it be checked and upgraded as necessary by an NICEIC/SELECT registered Electrical Contractor.
+Notes: The electrical system is on dated lines and as such we recommend that it be checked and upgraded as necessary by an NICEIC/SELECT registered Electrical Contractor.

 Gas

-Repair category: 1

-Notes: In the interest of safety all gas appliances should be checked by a Gas Safe Registered Engineer.

-Water, plumbing and bathroom fittings

-Repair category: 1
+Repair category: Not applicable.

+Notes: Not applicable.

-Notes: The plumbing and fittings appear of copper/pvc piping where seen and appeared in serviceable condition but was not tested.
+Water, p blumbing and bathroom fittings Repair category: 1 Notes: The plumbing and fittings appear of copper/pvc piping where seen and appeared in serviceable condition but was not tested.
 The sanitary fittings are of modern style and type.
 It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
 Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
 Waterproof seals in sanitary areas should be checked and maintained on a regular basis.

-and hot water

-Repair category: 1

-Notes: There is a gas fired central heating system and gas fittings and these should all be checked and serviced in the normal manner.
-In the interests of safety it would be prudent to have all gas appliances checked by a Gas Safe registered tradesman.

-Drainag je

-Repair category: 1

-Notes: The property is thought to be connected to a main sewer.
+Confirmation should be sought that the cold water tank is of a modern plastic type.
+This was not inspected.
+Heating and hot water Repair category: 1 Notes: There is an electric heating system provided.
+This was not tested.
+Confirmation should be sought that the hot water tank is of a modern type and in adequate condition.
+This was not inspected.
+Drainag e Repair category: 1 Notes: The property is thought to be connected to a main sewer.
 There was no surface evidence to suggest the system is choked or leaking.